swizzley/puppet-artifact/README.md

 ## Overviw

 This module is designed to download artifacts using curl, the key feature is the ability to update artifacts from a source if they are different.
 It uses curl because it doesn't usually need installed.
 Also for refreshing services dependant on these artifacts, which is why this module was developed relies heavily on meta parameters, require, subscribe, before, notify, and for triggering external checks the exec refreshonly bool.
+It adds a new bash script called /usr/local/sbin/artifact-puppet which can be overridden using the ```legacy => true``` parameter, but this script does a test based on file size before downloading, and confirms the size matches before overriding the working file with the swap file, else it prints a download error, or skips the download entirely if ```update => true``` and the file sizes are identical.

 ## Setup